- THIS WAY IN…TO MUSIC is a new, digitally delivered music interaction program

 Founder & CEO

 He lives in Italy with his wife, Sophie, a sculptor.
 Prior to moving to Italy and founding This Way In To Music several years ago, Alex spent 20 years in Special Needs Education teaching others how to use the power of MUSIC, SOUND, OBSERVATION and CONNECTION to reduce social isolation for children and families adapting to conditions such as Autism, Aspergers, Cerebral Palsy, Muscular Dystrophy, Downs Syndrome, Acquired Brain Injury, Multiple Sclerosis and other neurodevelopmental conditions impacting socialisation, communication and temperament regulation.
+He is an avid self-researcher into all aspects of different abilities (formerly called disability) and is a fan of Author and Autism Expert Tony Attwood, in Queensland, and numerous other writers.
+EMAIL us and opt in to our e-newsletter for a list of books recommended for parents of children on the spectrum and/or with other ability differences / neuro-diversity.

 Connie May MHST